The rules

 Do not inject.
 Wait for your next regular injection day.
 Taking a late dose risks overlapping with your next dose and amplifying side effects.

-You may need to re-titrate from a lower dose to avoid severe GI side effects when restarting.
+You may need to restart at a lower dose to avoid bad stomach side effects.